isomerpages/mewr-eco/pages/apply.md

 The SG Eco Fund is open for application only during the grant call period.
 The first grant call period opened on 25 November 2020 and closed on 31 January 2021.

-Keep a lookout for the upcoming second grant call.
+Keep a lookout for the upcoming second grant call at

 <!-- The applications will be evaluated in two batches.
 Applications received by 31 December 2020 will be processed earlier, while applications received after 31 December 2020 will be processed later.